frankshearar/Home/[Spec]-NuGet-Package-Signing-Client-Policy.md

 Related Spec - [Trusted Sources](https://github.com/NuGet/Home/wiki/%5BSpec%5D-NuGet-Config-schema-changes-to-enable-repository-signatures)

 ## Problem
-Once we enable repository package signing, we need to enable consumers to be able to control the NuGet client security policy.
+As we enable author and repository package signing, we need to enable consumers to be able to control the NuGet package signing client policies.
 Further, the information needs to be stored into the users machine.

 ## Who is the customer?
 All NuGet package consumers.

 ## Scenarios
-Enable package consumers to store repository NuGet client security policy.
+Enable package consumers to store NuGet package signing client policies.

 ## Solution
-* Define NuGet client security policies.
+* Define NuGet package signing client policies.
-* Update the schema for nuget.config file to be able to store NuGet client security policy.
+* Update the schema for nuget.config file to be able to store NuGet package signing client policies.
-* Define a gesture for users to be able to choose NuGet client security policy.
+* Define a gesture for users to be able to choose NuGet package signing client policies.

-Client policies have been outlined in the [Repository-Signatures spec](https://github.com/NuGet/Home/wiki/Repository-Signatures#client-policies).
+NuGet package signing client policies have been outlined in the [Repository-Signatures spec](https://github.com/NuGet/Home/wiki/Repository-Signatures#client-policies).
 This spec proposes schema changes to nuget.config and user gestures.
-Further, the spec outlines a rollout plan to the default mode for NuGet clients.
+Further, the spec outlines a rollout plan for the default mode for NuGet clients.

 ### Client Policy Information Location
 We should store the selected client policy for the user in a `nuget.config` file as a configuration.

 ### Client Policy Information Schema

 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <configuration>